BhanuSankarasetty/ToDo-App/README.md

 ├── vite.config.js          # Vite configuration
 └── README.md               # This file
 ```

-#How to Use
+## How to Use
--Type a task description in the input box (minimum 4 characters).
+- Type a task description in the input box (minimum 4 characters).

--Press Save button or hit Enter to add the task.
+- Press Save button or hit Enter to add the task.

--Check the box to mark a task as completed or uncompleted.
+- Check the box to mark a task as completed or uncompleted.

--Use the Edit button to modify a task — edited task will appear in the input box.
+- Use the Edit button to modify a task — edited task will appear in the input box.

--Use the Delete button to remove a task.
+- Use the Delete button to remove a task.

--Toggle Show Accomplished checkbox to filter completed tasks.
+- Toggle Show Accomplished checkbox to filter completed tasks.